tinamelie/evogen-drosophila-genomes/Dore.md

 All the RNA-seq samples look clean after trimming.
 No adapter content remains, and the per-base quality scores are good across the full read lengths.
 The weird base bias at the start of the reads is gone, and overall quality is consistent across samples.

 The sample Im1611, which was lower quality before, now looks normal.
 Trimming clearly helped.
 Duplication levels and GC content are within expected ranges for all samples.
 Nothing stands out or looks off.
-Everything is usable.

 ---